gakalmar/Notes/CSS_and_Events.md

     - **Kerning:**
         - The adjustment of spaces between letters (eg. "VA" letters)
     - **Leading:**
-        - The sapce between lines of text.
+        - The space between lines of text.
     - **Tracking:**
         - Adjustment of space between groups of letters, word ot lines of text
     - **Hierarchy:**